-I will try to build a toolchain using buildroot-0.9.27 as starting point.
+This is a walkthrough building a toolchain using buildroot-0.9.27 as starting point.
 With later versions I have had several problems getting a working native compiler in the target.
 The drawback (?) is that 64-bit builds are not supported as this needs later versions of uclibc/buildroot.

 The host will be pristine P412 with devx installed.
 The target architecture will be i386.

-For installing and configuring Puppy Linux 4.12 is beyond the instructions given here.
+Installing and configuring Puppy Linux 4.12 is beyond the instructions given here.
 In short you download the puppy-4.1.2-k126.96.36.199-seamonkey.iso image and burn it to a CD or DVD media.
 Boot from the CD/DVD and install to harddisk/usb or even to the boot CD/DVD itself.
 After that install the devx_412.sfs.
 Below are links to copies hosted at this site.

 Or...: Download an iso-image - puppy-4.1.2-k188.8.131.52-seamonkey_w_devx.iso - where devx_412.sfs is included as well as a package "otf_sfs_loader_2015.pet" which after burn to a CD/DVD will boot you to a normal Puppy Linux 4.12 but with the tools needed for creating the toolchain at hands on the CD/DVD.
 You need min 1 Gb ram to do this or access to a large swap-partition.
 After boot, navigate to the CD/DVD, install the otf_sfs_loader_2015.pet, after that open a terminal in the CD/DVD and run "otf_sfs_loader devx_412.sfs".
 You should now have a working devellopment environment and be ready to follow the recipe further below.

 Some trivial patches are needed to get started: Links to download sources has changed and the ncurses based build option menu needs small change.
-Some binaries needs to be compiled static to avoid break during the build, some versions need to be downgraded - other upgraded and some programs are missing.
+Some binaries needs to be compiled static to avoid break during the build, some versions need to be downgraded - others upgraded and some programs are missing.